Overview

 In 1611 the O’Farrell family, who had acquired the lands during the plantation era, rebuilt the earlier medieval stronghold as a four‑storey tower house.
 The new structure combined classic Irish defensive features – narrow arrow slits, bartizans at the corners, and a vaulted ground‑floor cellar – with early Renaissance touches such as larger mullioned windows and ornamental chimneys.
 This hybrid style reflected a period when Irish gentry were beginning to favour comfort without abandoning the need for protection.

 The castle changed hands several times over the next two centuries.
 The Cuffe and later the Pakenham families added Georgian refinements in the 18th century, including a formal entrance hall and drawing‑rooms designed for entertaining rather than warfare.
-These alterations create a visible architectural timeline: medieval stonework at the base, Jacobean tower‑house elements in the middle, and Georgian interiors at the upper levels.
+These alterations created a visible architectural timeline: medieval stonework at the base, Jacobean tower‑house elements in the middle, and Georgian interiors at the upper levels.

 During the Cromwellian conquest of the 1650s, Longford Castle was besieged and captured by Sir Charles Coote.
 The damage inflicted during that conflict contributed to the gradual decline of the building.
 By the 19th century the castle was largely abandoned, its roof collapsing and the interior succumbing to the relentless Irish weather.
-Today, the ruin retains a great hall stone fireplace bearing the O’Farrell coat of arms, remnants of defensive bartizans, and traces of the once‑impressive windows that once let light flood the interior.
+Today, the ruin retains a great‑hall stone fireplace bearing the O’Farrell coat of arms, remnants of defensive bartizans, and traces of the once‑impressive windows that once let light flood the interior.

 Local folklore adds a layer of mystery: a network of underground passages is said to have linked the castle to nearby religious sites, though no trace of these tunnels survives.

-What to See & Do
+Things to See & Do

 - The Tower‑House Shell – The remaining walls outline the original rectangular plan.
 Notice the thick stonework and the narrow slits that once housed archers.